tszwinglitw/5004-TeamActivities/Module08/README.md

 the equivalent of `1 + 2 + 3 * 5`, we need to parse the input and
 perform the operations in the correct order.
 We can do this by splitting the input into tokens and using a stack to keep track of the numbers and operations.
-(You don't have to worry about parenthesis)
+You don't have to worry about parenthesis or order of operations for this exercise.

 ```java